paparazzi/paparazzi/doc/sphinx/source/quickstart/first_flight.rst

 Change network settings
 -----------------------

-You can change the network settings of the drone to make it connect to an existing WiFi network: ``./bebop.py configure_network mySSID managed``.
+You can change the network settings of the drone to make it connect to an existing WiFi network: ``./bebop.py configure_network mySSID managed dhcp``.
+You can replace ``dhcp`` by a fixed IP address to use static IP instead of getting the address from your external router DHCP in ``managed`` mode.

 Calibration
 -----------

-The default values may be good enough to be able to fly, but it is recommanded that you calibrate the drone before you fly.
-Go the :doc:`../tutorials/beginner/sensor_calibration` page to learn how to do that.
+The default values may be good enough to be able to fly, but it is recommanded that you calibrate the drone before flying.
+Go to the :doc:`../tutorials/beginner/sensor_calibration` page to learn how to do that.

 Connect a Joystick